|Co-Presidents||Shawn Diertl, Ally Fraser, and Alee Danyluk|

 Welcome to Creative Practice!

 Creative Practice is a group composed of medical students and faculty who believe that artistic expression is a vital part of medical education.
 Our purpose is to promote artistic expression in any number of ways among students and faculty as a means of enriching our lives and those of the patients that we help care for.
 We believe that art and creative expression should be included among the many credentials of a doctor.
-Some of our events we have done in the past are the rededication of the Maren Room, dancing for or creating art with patients on the wards and painting lessons.
-We have an online website featuring medical student artwork, music, dancing and other ways of creatively expressing yourself.
+Some of the events we have done in the past are the rededication of the Maren Room, dancing for or creating art with patients on the wards, and painting lessons.
+We have an online website featuring medical student artwork, music, dancing, and other ways of creatively expressing yourself.
 Please stay tuned for similar fun and exciting future events!

 Creative Practice tries to highlight and encourage the continued creative expression of medical students.
-This expression can come in a wide variety of ways such as dancing, playing musical instruments or just making funny youtube videos.
-The goal of this club is to provide opportunities for students to practice art that may have otherwise be neglected in their busy lives.
+This expression can come in a wide variety of ways such as dancing, playing musical instruments, or just making funny youtube videos.
+The goal of this club is to provide opportunities for students to practice an art that may have otherwise be neglected in their busy lives.